Visual and Performing Arts Scholarship

 Applicants should prepare two monologues, each one minute in length.
 One monologue should be from a classical work (written/published before 1875), and the second should be from a modern work (written/published after 1900).
 Actors who are interested in musical theater may perform the modern monologue and up to 24 bars of music.
 Please note that an accompanist is not provided, so CD or MP3 player accompaniment is required.
 Students may also provide a link to video recordings of performances as supplemental material.

 Students interested in design/technical theater should provide a portfolio with pictures and/or samples of production work, or work that demonstrates ability as an artist, technician or manager.

 Studio Art Portfolio Reviews

-Applicants must have between five and 12 pieces in their portfolios.
+Applicants must have 5-12 pieces in their portfolios.
 Included in this number can be the pieces previously uploaded to your personalized student status page as part of your application for admission.